Guest Lecture Series: Martin Prince-Parrot

-Martin is also a member of the ULI Residential Council, a member of the Association of Corporate Governance Professionals, a Chartered Member of the RIBA + a Fellow of the Royal Society of Arts.
+Martin is also a Chartered Member of the RIBA, a member of the Association for Corporate Governance Professionals and a Fellow of the Royal Society of Arts.